 There are other FIAs that offer a lifetime income option that can set you up for your lifetime — and for the lifetime of your spouse if you are married.
 For example, a 60-year-old could get paid monthly for the rest of their life even if they lived another 30-40 years.
 This can provide a lot of added peace of mind and security by having another income stream in addition to Social Security.
 Even if you feel you do not need any extra income right now, you can defer the income into the future.
 With inflation and rising medical costs, many have found this to be an attractive strategy.

 If you’re married, the lifetime income can be set up to continue to pay as long as at least you or your spouse is alive, even if one of you lives to age 90 or beyond — which is happening more and more each year.
 With Social Security, the overall benefits are reduced when one spouse dies, since you go from having two monthly payments to only one.
-There is a lot of added peace of mind that comes from knowing you and your spouse will have extra income for as long as at least one of you is alive.
+There can be a lot of added peace of mind that comes from knowing you and your spouse will have extra income for as long as at least one of you is alive.